GioF71/upmpdcli-docker/README.md

 ENABLE_OPENHOME_RADIO_SERVICE|OpenHome Radio Service, enabled by default, set to `no` to disable ENABLE_UPRCL|Enable local music support (uprcl).
 Set to `yes` to enable (Deprecated, use UPRCL_ENABLE) RADIOS_ENABLE|Enable Radios plugin.
-Set to `yes` to enable RADIOS_AUTOSTART|Start Radios on startup, defaults to `1` BBC_ENABLE|Enable BBC plugin.
+Set to `yes` to enable RADIOS_TITLE|Title of the Radios plugin, defaults to `Upmpdcli Radio List` RADIOS_AUTOSTART|Start Radios on startup, defaults to `1` BBC_ENABLE|Enable BBC plugin.
 Set to `yes` to enable BBC_PROGRAMME_DAYS|Past days in BBC Sounds catalog listing.
 This controls how many days are listed in the station displays.